AlexandreDecan/sismic/docs/testing.rst

        b. transition is processed
        c. states are entered
        d. internal events are sent
-       d. statechart is stabilized (some states are exited and/or entered, some events are sent)
+       e. statechart is stabilized (some states are exited and/or entered, some events are sent)

 Using statechart to check properties on a trace
 -----------------------------------------------